olcf/hands-on-with-summit/challenges/Python_Cupy_Basics/README.md

 >> ---
 > NOTE: Assuming you are continuing from the previous section, you do not need to load any modules.
-> However, if you logged out after finishing the previous section, you must load the "cuda/11.0.2" and "python" modules followed by activating your CuPy conda environment before moving on.
+> However, if you logged out after finishing the previous section, you must load the modules followed by activating your CuPy conda environment before moving on.
 >> ---

 Before we start testing the CuPy scripts provided in this repository, let's go over some of the basics.